 First off, thank you for being there for the loved ones in your life who’ve lost someone!
 Just the fact that you’ve found this page and are looking for ways to support them means a lot.

-Instead of offering ideas based only on my own experience I asked my broad network of people for what helped and what didn’t help them.
-So while this a reflection of a large range of people with varied experiences, there were common threads.
+Instead of offering ideas based only on my own experience I asked a broad network of people who’ve gone through profound loss for what helped and what didn’t help them.

 What do we mean by that?

 - Mention the deceased person’s name.
 Share the memories you have of him/her.
 There isn’t a single thing I treasure more than knowing my loved one is remembered.